end-of-game/docker-courses/10-demo-btrfs-postgres/README_virtualbox.md

 We have just simulated an accidental data loss.

-Exit from our sql client and try to restore the data lost:
+Exit from our sql client, quit properly the Postgres container and try to restore the data lost:

 ```{r, engine='bash'}
 $ docker stop postgres-srv